mmuller88/mmblog/content/t3-stack/index.md

 pruneLength: 50 #ihr
 ---

-For developing an MVP (Minimal Viable Product), I'm all in to the [T3 Stack](https://martinmueller.dev/t3-stack-mvp).
+For developing an MVP (Minimal Viable Product), I'm all with the [T3 Stack](https://martinmueller.dev/t3-stack-mvp).
 The T3 Stack consist of the following components: NextJS, TailwindCSS, trpc and prisma.
 That gives you an amazing developer experience when developing.
-I really think it can beat no-code and low-code solutions when developing your MVP.
+I really think it can beat no-code and low-code experiences when developing your MVP.
 [Theo]() was so kind to record a video for how to develop a [Twitter clone with the T3 Stack](https://www.youtube.com/watch?v=YkOSUVzOAA4).
-I surely learned a ton out of that video and not only about the T3 Stack, moreover of how to become a better developer.
+I surely learned a ton out of that video and not only about the T3 Stack, moreover of how to become a better frontend developer at all.
 I will share my learnings with you in this post.

 ## My Background

 I consider myself as a full-stack developer.
 I started out like 2016 with Java in backend worlds.
 With 2017 I got fascinated to the AWS Cloud and shifted my focus to AWS DevOps.
 In 2021 I started to learn React which was super tough for me and I didn't felt like making fast progress as I was used to from backend.
 But I fell in love with TypeScript and starting from them it was my preferred choice of programming language.
 So until now I never felt super confident as a React frontend developer.
 I was super pumped when I saw the T3 Stack and it has an been an amazing journey so far.

 ## What I learned

+In the following sections, I want to share the highlights, I learned through watching and understanding [Theo's Video](https://www.youtube.com/watch?v=YkOSUVzOAA4).

 ## Don' split